rasmusab/bayesboot/README.md

 ![](README-unnamed-chunk-4-1.png)

-While it is possible to use a summary statistics that works on a resample of the original data, it is more efficient if it's possible to use a summary statistics that works on a *reweighting* of the original dataset.
+While it is possible to use a summary statistic that works on a resample of the original data, it is more efficient if it's possible to use a summary statistic that works on a *reweighting* of the original dataset.
 Instead of using `mean` above it would be better to use `weighted.mean` like this:

 ``` r
 b2 <- bayesboot(heights, weighted.mean, use.weights = TRUE)